Web Analytics

 Laura writes:

 Women provide an unseen defense against moral enervation.
-They cannot provide this defense when they are preoccupied with money and highly consuming work.
+They cannot provide this defense when they are preoccupied with earning money and highly consuming work.
 I think that’s the big difference between some of my critics and me.
 This invisible task, which can never be fully put into words, is something I think they do not acknowledge or respect.
 In any event, this work is not hurt if a minority of women pursue career and professional success.
-I do not envision a world completely absent of ambitious and high-achieving women any more than I envision a world in which all housewives are selfless saints.
+I don’t envision a world completely absent of ambitious and high-achieving women any more than I envision a world in which all housewives are selfless saints.

 Vivek continues: